angie-acho0697/mas_family_ic_exp/README.md

-# MAS Family Inheritance Experiment
+# Multi Agent System Family Inheritance Experiment

-A sophisticated multi-agent simulation using CrewAI to study family dynamics, decision-making patterns, and coalition formation in a high-stakes inheritance scenario.
+A multi-agent simulation using CrewAI to study family dynamics, decision-making patterns, and coalition formation in a high-stakes inheritance scenario.

 ## Experiment Overview